nikhita/nikhita.github.io/_posts/2016-08-18-build-blog-using-github-jekyll.md

 I like the Lanyon theme since it focuses more on content and is minimalistic.
 If you are not a fan of sidebars, you can checkout [Poole](http://demo.getpoole.com/) or if you prefer a static sidebar, have a look at [Hyde](http://hyde.getpoole.com/).
 Decided on your theme?
 Let's move ahead!

 First of all, you will need to create a repository having the name _username.github.io_.
-For example, my Github username is _nikinath_ so I have named by repo as _nikinath.github.io_.
+For example, my Github username is _nikhita_ so I have named by repo as _nikhita.github.io_.
 After you do this, clone this repository onto your local computer.
 Replace ```username``` with your real username.

 ```shell
 $ git clone https://github.com/username/username.github.io.git